Cash bond set at $1 million in double murder

-Cash bond was set at $1 million Thursday for a Price County man arrested in the shooting deaths last weekend of a Conrath couple at their home.
+Cash bond was set at $1 million, Thursday, for a Price County man arrested in the shooting deaths of a Conrath area couple.
 A no contact provision with immediate family through first cousins and co-defendants in the murders also was ordered.

-Adam Rosolowski, 21, of Phillips, is being held in the Rusk County Jail following the double murder at a home on Market Road in the town of Marshall.
-He appeared at the hearing held over video conferencing.
+Adam Rosolowski, 21, who is from this area but has a last known address in Phillips, is being held in the Rusk County Jail following the double murder at a home on Market Road in the town of Marshall.

-The victims were identified as Robert D. Rosolowski, 73, and Bonnie M. Rosolowski, 70.
-A family member found the couple dead Sunday, June 7.
+The victims have been identified as Robert D. Rosolowski, 73, and Bonnie M. Rosolowski, 70.
+A family member found the couple dead in the late afternoon of Sunday, June 7.

-Rosolowski, the grandson of the victims, was arrested in Price County earlier on Sunday in connection with chases with law enforcement.
-He was in already in custody at the time the victims were discovered.
+Adam Rosolowski, the grandson of the victims, was arrested overnight in Price County, early on Sunday, June 7, in connection with the law enforcement chases.
+He was already in custody at the time the deaths were reported.

-Also arrested were Rosolowski’s acquaintances who were allegedly with him during the pursuits, Joseph W. Falk, 17, and an unidentified 16-year-old boy.
+Adam Rosolowski appeared for the June 11 Rusk County Circuit Court bond hearing held through video conferencing.

-At a bail hearing Thursday, June 11, in Rusk County Circuit Court, Adam Rosolowski was called a flight risk.
+During the hearing Adam Rosolowski was called a flight risk with a history of missing previous court dates and failing to abide by past court-imposed conditions.

-Rusk County District Attorney Annette Barna called Adam Rosolowski “the mastermind” behind the murders and family members are “afraid for their lives.”
+Rusk County District Attorney Annette Barna requested the $1 million bond, calling Adam Rosolowski “the mastermind” behind the murders and saying family members are “afraid for their lives.”

 “He definitely is the mastermind behind these cases,” Barna said.